AndBobsYourUncle/mqtt_neural_cameras/README.md

 In the end, the application that runs is largely the same as the demo, except that you can see the output through an MJPEG stream, configure it purely via a YAML file, and get the live detection results fed into an MQTT broker.

 The philosophy behind this project is simple: it shouldn't do anything above and beyond simply informing MQTT of detected classes, and their confidence/areas.
 This is to maximize the usefulness and modularity of the app, and let it be used in many different setup scenarios.
-For example, a user could be running Motioneye, and have Motioneye record videos for them, but use this app's MQTT values trigger Motioneye to record and stop recording.
+For example, a user could be running Motioneye, and have Motioneye record videos for them, but use this app's MQTT values to trigger Motioneye to record and stop recording.

 ## Getting Started